 Form 4835, line 6, if the debt is related to a farm rental activity for which you use Form 4835 to report farm rental income based on crops or livestock produced by a tenant; or

 Schedule F (Form 1040), line 8, if the debt is farm debt and you are a farmer.

 If you receive a Form 1099-C, that means an applicable entity has reported an identifiable event to the IRS regarding a debt you owe.
 The identifiable event may be an actual cancellation of the debt or it may be an event the applicable entity is required, solely for purposes of reporting to the IRS, to treat as a cancellation of debt.
-For information on the reasons an applicable entity files Form 1099-C, see Identifiable event codes, later.
+For information on the reasons an applicable entity files Form 1099-C, see Identifiable event codes, next.
 Unless you meet one of the exceptions or exclusions discussed later, this canceled debt is ordinary income and must be reported on the appropriate form discussed above.

-A financial institution,
+A financial institution.

-A credit union, and
+A credit union.